Czersk

 Czersk ([t͡ʂɛrsk]; Czérskò; formerly Czersk, (1942-5): Heiderode) is a town in northern Poland in Chojnice County, Pomeranian Voivodeship.
 As of December 2021, the town has a population of 9,844.

-Today the center of the city of Czersk in is the Village Square.
-The infrastructure was recently modernized, rebuilt roadway system, modern center of commerce, 400 seats sport hall, water and sewage treatment systems, railroad station.
+Geography

 History

 The territory became part of the emerging Polish state in the 10th century under its first historic ruler Mieszko I. In the 12th century, it was part of the Raciąż castellany.
 In the 13th century the local parish community was established, including the nearby villages of Rytel, Łąg, Mokre, Malachin.
 It was occupied by the Teutonic Knights since 1309.
 At that time Czersk was a village with a mill, inn, bitumic trade and bees farms.
 Czersk was mentioned in a document from 1330.
 In 1454, King Casimir IV Jagiellon reincorporated Czersk to the Kingdom of Poland, and then the Teutonic Knights renounced any claims in the peace treaty of 1466.
 1584 marks the first and oldest known description of the Czersk church.

 In the First Partition of Poland, in 1772, Czersk was annexed by Prussia.
 The population was subjected to Germanisation policies.
 In 1827, the first carriages are crossing Czersk via a carriage tract between Berlin and Königsberg.
 One of the main escape routes for insurgents of the unsuccessful Polish November Uprising from partitioned Poland to the Great Emigration led through the town.
 Second lieutenant and then budding poet Wincenty Pol, who led one of the columns, commemorated their stay in the town and the reception of the insurgents by local Poles with the poem "Nocleg w Czersku."
 In 1873, the railroad between Berlin and Königsberg was opened, passing through Czersk; first major commercial economical development.
 In 1887, the history of furniture manufacturing in Czersk began, with the opening of the enterprise of Herman Shütta – presently Czersk Furniture Factory Klose.
 In 1906–1907, local children joined the children school strikes against Germanisation that spread throughout the Prussian Partition of Poland.
 In 1910–1913, the Gothic Revival Saint Mary Magdalene church was built.

 Following World War I, Poland regained independence and the Greater Poland uprising against Germany broke out, so the local population secretly organized to liberate Czersk from the Germans.
 On January 6, 1919, the German Grenzschutz attacked Polish people walking to church, triggering a brawl in which the Poles battered their attackers.
 Faced with threats of German retaliation, the Poles took control of Czersk, after which a battle for the settlement was fought.
 After the clash, the Germans took control of Czersk and arrested prominent Poles, however, the Polish resistance continued its preparations to liberate Czersk.
 On January 29, 1920, Polish troops led by General Józef Haller entered Czersk, and it was reintegrated with Poland.
 On July 1, 1926, Czersk received its town rights.